What Is Psoriatic Arthritis?

 Symptoms

-Psoriatic arthritis can present with a wide range of symptoms, which can vary from person to person.
-Common symptoms include joint pain, swelling, and stiffness, which are often worse after periods of rest or in the morning.
-The joints affected by psoriatic arthritis are typically asymmetrical, meaning that they are not the same on both sides of the body.
-In addition to joint involvement, individuals with psoriatic arthritis may also experience symptoms related to psoriasis, such as red, scaly skin patches, nail changes, and scalp involvement.
+The joints affected by psoriatic arthritis are typically asymmetrical, meaning they are not the same on both sides of the body.
+In addition to joint involvement, psoriatic arthritis may experience symptoms related to psoriasis, such as red, scaly skin patches, nail changes, and scalp involvement.

 Diagnosis

-Diagnosing psoriatic arthritis can be challenging, as its symptoms can be similar to other forms of arthritis.
-A thorough medical history and physical examination are essential in the diagnostic process.
-Your healthcare provider will ask about your symptoms, family history, and any previous or current skin problems.
 They will also perform a physical examination, paying close attention to the joints, skin, and nails.
-In some cases, blood tests may be ordered to check for certain markers of inflammation.
+In some cases, blood tests may be ordered to check for specific markers of inflammation.
 Imaging tests, such as X-rays or magnetic resonance imaging (MRI), may also be used to assess joint damage.

 Treatment